vesoft-inc/nebula/docs/manual-EN/statement-syntax/data-definition-statements/create-tag-edge-syntax.md

 * **default values**

     You can set the default value of a property when creating a tag/edge.
-When inserting a new vertex or edge, you don't have to provide the value for that property, or you can write a user-specify value if you don't want to use the default one.
+When inserting a new vertex or edge, you don't have to provide the value for that property.
+Also you can write a user-specify value if you don't want to use the default one.

     > Since it's so error-prone to modify the default value with new one, using `Alter` to change the default value is not supported.